canonical/github-runner-operator/docs/index.md

 This charm simplifies initial deployment and "day N" operations of GitHub self-hosted runners.
 The charm makes it easy to manage self-hosted runners with security and hardware resource usage in mind.

 Operating your own GitHub self-hosted runner comes with [its own security concerns according to GitHub](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).
-Just like GitHub, the self-hosted runner managed by the charm are isolated in a single-use virtual machine.
-However, arbitrary code execution is possible under certain repositories settings.
-This can be utilized by malicious actors in a number of ways, such as, crypto-mining.
-To combat this, the charm enforce a set of GitHub repository settings to ensure code that executed in the self-hosted runner are reviewed by someone trusted.
+Just like GitHub's, the self-hosted runners managed by the charm are isolated in a single-use virtual machine.
+However, arbitrary code execution is possible under certain repository settings.
+This can be leveraged by malicious actors in a number of ways, such as, crypto-mining.
+To combat this, the charm enforces a set of GitHub repository settings to ensure the executed code is reviewed by someone trusted.

-The charm also upgrades dependencies on a schedule to migrate security risks.
-The upgrades includes linux kernel upgrades and would automated the rebooting process.
-This ensures the latest security patches are installed within mintues.
+The charm also upgrades dependencies on a schedule to mitigate security risks.
+The upgrade includes linux kernel upgrades, automatically rebooting the machines.
+This ensures the latest security patches are installed within minutes.

-The charm maintains a set of ephemeral self-hosted runner each isolated in a single-use virtual machine instance.
-To prevent disk IO of multiple self-hosted runners overwhelming the hardware disk IO, random access memory is used as disk for the virtual machine instances.
-In addition, the resource usage of the self-hosted runners can be configured.
+The charm maintains a set of ephemeral self-hosted runners, each isolated in a single-use virtual machine instance.
+To prevent disk IO exhaustion, random access memory is used as disk for the virtual machine instances.
+In addition, resource limits for the self-hosted runners can be configured.

 This charm will make operating GitHub self-hosted runners simple and straightforward for DevOps or SRE teams through Juju's clean interface.